ApiniLabs/PAC-ID/README.md

 _Visual Marker Design_

-## Recommendations

-### Identifier Encodings

-If designing new systems based on existing identifiers, consider using Base36 encoded `PAC-ID` `identifier`s for maximizing efficiency when embedded in a QR Code or DataMatrix codes.[^2]

-[^2]: When using [Base36](https://en.wikipedia.org/wiki/Base36) encoding, the character set required is limited to `0–9`, `A–Z` (upper-case only), which allows efficient encoding that for example only consumes 5 1⁄2 bits/character in a QR code.

-For legacy systems it is recommended to use identifiers as is (with URL-encoding for characters that don’t comply with the character space valid for `id segments`).

-### Design Considerations for `identifier` and `id segment`

-Using multiple `id segment`s might seem like unnecessary overhead at first.
-Adding a few additional `id segment`s, however considerably increases the usefulness of `PAC-ID`s.
-In conjunction with other LabFreed Building Blocks, especially the `PAC-ID Resolver`.
-The `PAC-ID Resolver` is able to provide user-handovers/routing to systems that provide information about the corresponding `PAC-ID`.
-See [PAC-ID Resolver on GitHub](https://github.com/ApiniLabs/pac-id-resolver) for more info.

-- Add additional `id segment`s containing information that allows lookup in pre-existing systems (e.g. for a device, its serial number might be the only necessary `id segment` needed for a uniqueness perspective.
-However, adding the article/product/model number in addition likely allows routing to considerably more content that is relevant for this device)

-- Add `id segment`s that partition by resource type or domain. (e.g. a CDS can only provide more information about Chromatography runs, but not MS runs)

-- Using the key/value syntax (`id segment key` `:` `id segment value`) with [well-known `id segment keys`](well-known-id-segment-keys.md) enables `PAC-ID` routing in generic contexts.

-See also these [recommendations](/recommendation-for-identifier-structure.md) for best practices on structuring the `identifier`.

 ## PAC-ID Extension
 `PAC-ID`s CAN be extended with custom information in one or multiple `extension`s.
 They MUST be separated from the `PAC-ID` and from each other with a `*`.